The specific principles, conventions, rules and practices applied by a company in preparing and presenting its financial statements.

 Premium payments received by an insurer for cover provided during the current accounting period.
 Premiums received which relate to cover which will be provided in a future period are known as unearned premiums.

 Another word for profit.
-Broadly calculated as revenues minus costs, operating expenses and taxes, minority interests and extraordinary items.
+It is calculated as revenues minus costs, operating expenses and taxes, minority interests and extraordinary items.

 Earnings per share (EPS)

 Earnings per Share (EPS) is calculated as post-tax adjusted operating profit divided by the adjusted weighted average number of shares (WANS) held by our investors.
 EPS is an indicator of our profitability that measures how much we earn for each share held.